mmatinm/Control-Systems/parametric and nonparametric system identification /parametric methods/readme.md

 ![BJ Best Fitted Model](images/bj_best_fitted_model.png)

 ---
-## General Model (`General.m`)
+## General Model

-In this file, we implemented the GN (Gauss-Newton) method for parametric identification using Gaussian data by a general model.
+In `General.m` file, we implemented the GN (Gauss-Newton) method for parametric identification using Gaussian data by a general model.
 We applied AIC, FPE, and FIT methods alongside the Residual Test and model reduction on PRBS data to evaluate identification performance.

 **Results**: The GN method yielded significantly better results than the others.
 Below are the simulated response comparisons and a description of the best-fitted General model by the GN method.